danbev/learning-openssl/README.md

   | SK  | ----> |KDF| ----> [k₁, k₂, k₃, ...]
   +-----+       +---+
 ```
-For example in TLS 1.3 there are multiple keys need to for different things.
+For example in TLS 1.3 there are multiple keys need for different things.

-In TLS the browser has a key for sending to the server and a key for receiving
+In TLS 1.3 the browser has a key for sending to the server and a key for
-from the server.
+receiving from the server.
 ```
 +--------+
 |Client  |